Ricardogll/Prehistoric-Journey/README.md

 ## Innovation

-Camera culling, only printing what the camera sees at the moment.
+- Camera culling, only printing what the camera sees at the moment.

+- Volume changing mid-game with keypad plus and minus.

 ### Authors